 PandaDoc started GDPR preparation well before the deadline, and as part of this process we reviewed (and updated where necessary) all of our internal processes, procedures, systems, and documentation to ensure that we were ready when the GDPR went into effect.
 While much of our preparation is happening behind the scenes, we are also working on a number of initiatives that will be visible to our users.
 PandaDoc, among other things:

-- Updating our Data Processing Agreement to meet the requirements of the GDPR in order to permit you to continue to lawfully transfer EU personal data to PandaDoc and permit PandaDoc to continue to lawfully receive and process that data;
+- Updating our Data Processing Addendum to meet the requirements of the GDPR in order to permit you to continue to lawfully transfer EU personal data to PandaDoc and permit PandaDoc to continue to lawfully receive and process that data;

 - Revising our third-party vendor contracts to meet the requirements of the GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to lawfully receive and process that data;

 - Evaluated potential new GDPR-friendly capabilities to add to our application.

 We also completed a SOC II Type 2 examination on an annual basis.

 In addition, we will be prepared to address any requests made by our customers related to their expanded individual rights under the GDPR:

 - Right to be forgotten: You may terminate your PandaDoc account at any time, in which case we will permanently delete your account and all data associated with it.